top of page

 The Olympic Village was well-organised.
 All the volunteers were friendly and welcoming.
 We had the opportunity to free ski the area, which was great fun.

-After that, it was mainly blue skies, but down to minus 25 and extremely cold.
+It was mainly blue skies, but minus 20 Celsius, and extremely cold.
 We had tape on our faces to avoid frostbite and had to keep going indoors.
 Adidas, our team clothing sponsors, had thought of everything.
 They gave us each a long, padded overcoat for warmth.
 Thank you, Adidas.

 This was my first Super-G for a while with no training, so I wasn’t unhappy with my 27th place.
 I then gained 11 places in the slalom, finishing the Alpine Combined in 16th out of 56 competitors.